 - Feeding 2,000 homebound seniors weekly

-- Continuing education for more than 100 impoverished children
+- Continuing education for more than 100 underserved children

 - Helping to operate a quarantine center for homeless citizens